AmineMaila/AmineMaila/README.md

 ###

-<h3 align="left">- Currently enrolled in the 1337 common core program.<br><br>- Actively taking part in the school held activities such as competitive programing.<br><br>- Passionate about learning new things, sharing my knowledge, challenging my capabilities and solving coding problems.</h3>
+<h3 align="left">- Currently enrolled in the 1337 | 42 Network Curriculum program.<br><br>- Actively taking part in the school held activities such as competitive programing.<br><br>- Passionate about learning new things, sharing my knowledge, challenging my capabilities and solving coding problems.</h3>

 ###